MadPanCake/docusaurus/docs/unlimited-adventures/faq.md

 > Just start the server and it's ready for the play!

 #### Are there any premium dependencies required?
 > Not at all!
 You don't have to purchase any plugin.
-Unlimited Adventures works out of the box, with no premium dependencies.
+Unlimited Adventures works out of the box, with **no premium dependencies**.

 #### Does Unlimited Adventures work with Oraxen or Items Adder?
 > Oraxen and Items Adder are **not required** for the setup to work.\
-> If you want, you can easily [merge our resource pack](/docs/unlimited-adventures/oraxen) with Oraxen or Items Adder.
+> However, if you want, you can still easily [merge our resource pack](/docs/unlimited-adventures/oraxen) with Oraxen or Items Adder.

 ## :wrench: Technical

 #### Can I configure / translate the setup?
-> Unlimited Adventures is designed in a way that allows almost every feature to be configured!\
+> I've put in a special care to make sure all features can be as configurable as possible!\
-> Setup and it's custom features can be translated to your own language.
+> Additionally, the setup and it's custom features can be translated to your own language.

 #### What are the server requirements?
-> I have put extra effort to optimize the setup well.\
+> I'm taking the concern of performance seriously and I closely monitor it.\
-> Thanks to this, the server will run with just 6 GB of RAM allocated.
+> At the moment, the setup will run with just 6 GB of RAM allocated.

 #### What if I don't like the setup?
-> We'll refund you.
+> We will refund you.
 Yeah, seriously!
 We are 100% confident with the quality of Unlimited Adventures!\
 > So if you don't like the setup, just message us and you'll get your money back!\
 > Read more about our [unique refund policy](/money-back-guarantee)!